 Have you got a box full of tangled leads or electronics cords?
 Some, or most of them will fit inside a toilet paper roll middle so you can keep them neat and tidy.
 If you want to be extra organised, don't forget to label them.
 It is surprising how quickly and easily you can forget which is for what.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Take empty toilet tissue or paper towel cardboards and use them to store extension cords, Christmas string lights, or any cords in them.
 They work great.

 Tired of your electrical cords getting tangled, like your curling iron hairdryer or other bathroom apparatus with a cord?
 Save the cardboard holders from the toilet paper tube and insert cord into empty cardboard tube place on shelf or wherever.
 No more tangles of cords!
-This is better for the appliance also.

 Another use for a paper towel cardboard holder is to put your appliance cords in them.
 Even if the cord doesn't disconnect from the appliance, it will protect the cord and keep it from getting tangled in the drawer.

 Have any electrical cords hanging around your house and you don't know how to keep them neat?
 Fold them up and insert them into an empty toilet paper tube, then store them in the utility drawer